mb0/xelf-go/doc/modules.md

 Implementation
 --------------

-Modules represent a qualifier to group types, specs and values and on the other hand optional an mechanism to add language capability extensions.
-Modules are unique within a program and setup hooks are only executed once.
-They cannot be selected, instantiated or used as a value type, but can be used for symbol resolution.
-To enforce that we introduce a mod meta kind to mark the mod types and values provided to the language machinery.
-The module tree must be acyclic: a module cannot have itself as dependency.
+Modules are just qualified literal values, but as concept a language extension mechanism.

-Special modules that require platform support must be registered into a module registry and may have a setup hook that is called once to add themselves to a program environment.
+Modules are unique per program and cannot have itself as (indirect) dependency.

-A loader environment adds module awareness to the [program environment](./prog_env.md) and provides the foundational specs to interact with modules.
-The loader env has a user supplied list of loaders.
+Loaders locate, load and cache raw module sources by url.
+Sources are program independent and represented either as ast or as program specific setup hook.

-The loader implementations loads module file sources for specific protocols.
-The raw input is then evaluated and cached by the loader.
-Source mods are evaluated in isolation of any loading program.
+A loader environment stores module loaders and provides the foundational specs to interact with modules.
+The loader environment loads the module sources and evaluates them to a module file.
-All module dependencies are then registered with the loading program.
+Files provide a url and a list of declared and used modules.

-The basic module and file data structures are part of exp package.
-Every program environment stores a module file with reference to used and declared modules and resolves qualified module symbols.
+The module and file data structures are part of exp package.
+Every program environment contains root file, and a list of all files and resolves qualified module symbols.

 The `mod` form creates and registers a simple module with a module name and tags of named values and returns void.
 This form creates a mod scope, that resolves its definitions as unqualified names.
 The